 Original Duramax-Related Articles Produced by TheDieselPage.com

-Updated for 2012: Operating a diesel engine during the cold winter months demands that all diesel fuel and electrical systems operate normally.
+Updated: Operating a diesel engine during the cold winter months demands that all diesel fuel and electrical systems operate normally.
 Included here is list of precautionary measures and cold weather strategies that will help your diesel pickup operate reliably throughout the coming winter.
-If you're new to the GM diesel, the information found here should help to answer your questions as well as reduce any anxiety you might have about cold weather operation.
-It's really easier than you think.
+If you're new to the GM diesel or any diesel light truck, the information found here should help to answer your questions as well as reduce any anxiety you might have about cold weather operation.
+Dealing with cold weather is really easier than you might think.

 USDP's sixth annual Dyno Day was held this past June 2, 2012 here in Missoula Montana, and the crowd just keeps getting bigger each year.
 From morning till late afternoon, 3 dozen of the Big Three's diesel pickups rolled across the Mustang dyno rollers and kept everyone entertained.